Reference-LAPACK/lapack/README.md

 ## LAPACKE

 LAPACK now includes the LAPACKE package.
-LAPACKE is a Standard C language APIs for LAPACK
+LAPACKE is a Standard C language API for LAPACK
-This was born from a collaboration of LAPACK and INTEL Math Kernel Library teams.
+This was born from a collaboration of the LAPACK and INTEL Math Kernel Library teams.
 See: http://www.netlib.org/lapack/#_standard_c_language_apis_for_lapack.